 • Family emergency, or other urgent business as excused by a parent.

 • Late bus, or other emergency situation announced by the office.

 • This excuse must be verified by a written note or phone call from a parent, guardian, staff member, or pass from the attendance office.

-If you are going to withdraw from Kellogg, it is very important that you bring a note from your parent to the registration secretary Sara Mondragon-Flores, before school, on or before your last full day at Kellogg.
-All library books and text books must be returned before withdrawing Ms. Susan McAllister.
-Fees and fines must be cleared with Ms. Nancy Warfield before we can send complete records to your new school.
+If you are going to withdraw from Kellogg, it is very important that you bring a note from your parent to the registration secretary Candace Sunick before school, on or before your last full day at Kellogg.
+All library books and textbooks must be returned before withdrawing Erin O'Connor.
+Fees and fines must be cleared with Nancy Warfield before we can send complete records to your new school.